 Living Room Colour Schemes: Pink & Beige Living Room

 Always inspired by the unique Memphis group, it’s no surprise that everyone’s favourite Maximalist, Kelly Wearstler, knows her way around the colour wheel.
-All stripes and diamonds and polka dots, this New York pad is another example of how girlish tones can be transformed with the right accompaniments.
-Its coral pink hues are nothing short of avant-garde when used as leather and paint-splatted upholstery.
+All stripes and diamonds and polka dots, this New York pad's living room colour combination is another example of how girlish colour tones can be transformed with the right accompaniments.
+Its coral pink colour hues are nothing short of avant-garde when used as leather and paint-splatted upholstery.

 Image Credit: Peter Mikic/Photo: Kate Martin